keras-team/keras/README.md

 simple workflows should be quick and easy, while arbitrarily advanced workflows should be *possible* via a clear path that builds upon what you've already learned.
-- **Powerful** -- Keras provides industry-strength performance and scalability: it is used by organizations and companies including NASA, YouTube, or Waymo.
+- **Powerful** -- Keras provides industry-strength performance and scalability: it is used by organizations and companies including NASA, YouTube, and Waymo.

 ---